Two Hospitalised After Lorry and Car Crash Near Erith Roundabout

-Two people have been taken to hospital following a crash involving two lorries and a car near the iconic De Luci Fish Roundabout in Erith today (Monday, April 28).
+Two people were rushed to hospital following a collision involving two lorries and a car near the famous De Luci Fish Roundabout in Erith today, Monday 28 April.

-Queens Road has since fully reopened and traffic in the area has returned to normal.
+Queens Road has now fully reopened and traffic has returned to normal in the area.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.